gforge/Gocker/Torch/README.md

 Firstly ensure that you have a supported NVIDIA graphics card with the appropriate drivers and CUDA libraries installed.

-The update script checks for the latest commit and saves that into the final Dockerfile.
-This helps with knowing what version the current Docker container was built with.
-To build the image using the following command:
+Build the image using the following command:

 ```sh
 ./update.sh && docker build -t gforge/nnx-torch nnx-torch